 This year, with your help we’re fundraising for comfort and care therapies and equipment across Barwon Health Cancer Services.
 The therapies include exercise therapy and art therapy which will provide patients having treatment at University Hospital Geelong with physical, mental and emotional health benefits.

 Dry July has made a big difference on patients receiving care at the Andrew Love Cancer Centre.
-Funds from Dry July 2019 have provided a refurbishment of the accommodation at Ba-Lee Lodges which provide essential accommodation for patients based in regional areas.
+Funds from Dry July 2020 have provided a refurbishment of the accommodation and garden area at Ba-Lee Lodges which provide essential accommodation for patients based in regional areas.

 The Ba-Lee Lodge complex comprises of five self-contained units, a communal laundry and al fresco area.
 These units were originally donated following the Bali bombing disaster by the Lee Family in memory of their children.
 Funding from Dry July will help to repaint, recarpet and refurnish to help create a home away from home.
 Cancer patients from the Barwon South West Region who are attending Andrew Love Cancer Centre and University Hospital Geelong for consultation, treatment, surgery or recovery can use this accommodation during treatment.